DanCCroft/LSC-Serial-Parser/README.md

 ## Troubleshooting
 - No data received: Check serial port path with `ls /dev/serial/by-id/`
-- SNC run not captured: Use the command xxd command in a terminal followed by the file name to inspect raw output and confirm that spacing, line endings, and terminator strings match the expected values.
+- SNC run not captured: Use the hd command in a terminal followed by the file name to inspect raw output and confirm that spacing, line endings, and terminator strings match the expected values.
+Example: `hd capture_file.bin`
+      - Users with xxd installed may prefer `xxd capture_file.bin`
 - Wrong user permissions: Ensure service runs as the same user that owns the output directories.
 - In rare cases, multiple runs (e.g., SNC followed by SAMPLE) may be captured